Seal of the Historical Society of the Episcopal ChurchHistorical Society

 The next Prichard Prize will be awarded in 2025.
 Applicants may submit a dissertation for consideration successfully defended between January 1, 2022 and December 31, 2024.
 It may be submitted by the author or on their behalf.
 The dissertation need not focus solely, or even principally, on the history of the Episcopal Church or Anglicanism.
 The selection committee welcomes dissertations which place that history in conjunction with other strands of church history, or even place it in dialogue with non-ecclesial themes of American history.
 The Episcopal or Anglican element of the work should be a constitutive, not peripheral, part of the dissertation.
 Submissions should be a full electronic version of the dissertation, complete with all scholarly apparatus.
 The recipient will receive a $2,000 prize and be a guest of the Historical Society to receive the award.

-If you an award is made, a Grant Acceptance Form must be returned before funds are released.
-Requirements including returning a W-9 or other documentation, attribution in any publication drawn upon the project supported, submission of a report of accomplishments, and permission for the Historical Society to publish recipients' names and titles of research or projects.
+If an award is made, a Grant Acceptance Form must be returned before funds are released.
+Requirements include returning a W-9 (or other documentation), attribution in any publication drawn upon the project supported, submission of a report of accomplishments, and permission for the Historical Society to publish recipients' names and titles of research or projects.
 It is expected recipients will make a submission to Anglican and Episcopal History, or the features publication, The Historiographer, when appropriate.
-A 1099 will be provided at the end of the tax year as grants may be taxable — consult with your tax advisor.
+A 1099 will be provided as grants may be taxable — consult a tax advisor.

 2023 GRANT RECIPIENTS